matthewbednarski/dispensa/README.md

 # dispensa

-A an app for tracking grocery type expenses.
+A app for tracking grocery type expenses.
 It was created to replace the excel file my wife and I used to track our expenses; giving me a chance to learn and put into practice some front-end web tecnologies I had wanted to learn.

 ## Build & development